kerryb/enigma/index.md

 ### Signal path

-Let's recap how the signal travels through the machine.
-For this section we're going to ignore the rotation of the rotors, and leave them all in position
+Let&rsquo;s recap how the signal travels through the machine.
+In the diagram below the rotors have been rotated to different positions, and there is a patch cable in place on the plugboard.
-<code>A</code>, ie with the <code>A</code> lined up with the first contact of
-the input wheel.

 ![Signal path](images/signal-path.png)

 The operator has pressed the <code>B</code> key.
-We have a patch cable in the plugboard which swaps <code>A</code> and <code>B</code>, so this enters the input wheel at <code>A</code>, and is connected to the first contact of the right-hand rotor (from now on we'll refer to the contact positions as <code>1</code>, <code>2</code>, <code>3</code> and <code>4</code>, where <code>1</code> is at the bottom of our diagram and <code>4</code> at the top).
+We have a patch cable in the plugboard which swaps <code>A</code> and <code>B</code>, so this enters the input wheel at <code>A</code>, and is connected to the first contact of the right-hand rotor (from now on we&rsquo;ll refer to the contact positions as <code>1</code>, <code>2</code>, <code>3</code> and <code>4</code>, where <code>1</code> is at the bottom of our diagram and <code>4</code> at the top).